akshay-c/3dScanner/README.rst

 cmake

 Create a folder eg 'build' in the project directory.
 Now open 'Terminal' and browse to the newly created folder.
 Enter the command 'cmake ../'.
-This will check if all the prerequisites are properly installed and download dependencies.
+This will check if all the prerequisites are properly installed and download needed libraries.
-Now enter the command make to see things build.
+Now enter the command 'make' to see things build.
 Execute the file 'Scanner'.

 Hardware Requirements: